zdwyer/MPE-seq-methods/README.md

 | sp_RNA_B       | JP002     | B             | RNA-seq                  | 44,620,541 | 598,043       | 42,418,370      | 1,604,128               |

 ### Feature Counting
 Mature and premature alignments were counted with a custom script based off of [HTSeq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html).
 Mature alignments are those that cross an exon-exon junction.
-Premature alignments either cross an exon-intron or intron-exon boundary or are completely intronic.
+Premature alignments either cross an exon-intron or intron-exon boundary.
 Results can be found in the "results" folder of this project.
 This custom script requires the HTSeq library in python.
 ```
 python feature_counts_fig1.py -i sp_RNA_A.bam -f sp_single_intron_features.bed > sp_RNA_A_counts.txt
 ```